open-mpi/ompi/ompi/mpiext/cuda/README.txt

 $COPYRIGHT$

-Rolf Vandervart
+Rolf vandeVaart

-This extension provides a blah blah blah
+This extension provides a macro for compile time check of CUDA aware support.
+It also provides a function for runtime check of CUDA aware support.

-See MPIx_CUDA_SUPPORT(3) for more details.
+See MPIX_Query_cuda_support(3) for more details.